Our frequently asked questions

 The ABC Kids 1km fun Run/Walk is a fun and active combination of a several fitness activity stations, followed by approximately a 1km run.
-It has been designed for kids of all ages to assist with the skills of running, jumping, and throwing that spans all abilities.
+It has been designed best for kids that range in age from 4 to 8 years old to assist with the skills of running, jumping, and throwing.
+It spans all abilities.
 It is a gender equitable program, and is adaptive to special needs children, and children with disabilities.
 The fitness activity stations are not timed and can be done in any order, and as many times as you would like – set-up for Mom & Dad and all spectators to be right beside the activity to cheer and take photos.
 The run is a mass start, with children lined up in age groups, led by the older & larger children first.The fitness activity stations take approximately 30-40 minutes and the run takes 10-15 minutes.

 May I run with my child during the Kids Run?